NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 PEER SUPPORT ADVISORS: The students have been trained to assist with a range of enquiries ranging from what support services are available to you through to social activities you might enjoy.
 You can contact them through a live chat or through a scheduled zoom meeting.

-LETTER TEMPLATE
+LETTER TEMPLATE:

 Dear Faculty,

-I have outlined below the difficulties I have faced since beginning my university studies, and the solutions I am using to ensure that I will successfully complete my degree.”
-Outline the problems you have faced in each semester you have been at uni and how they affected your ability to pass.
+I write to Show Good Cause as to why I should be allowed to continue studying a Bachelor of < … >.
+I have outlined below the difficulties I have faced since beginning my university studies, and the solutions I am using to ensure that I will successfully complete my degree.

-Detail the solutions you will use for each of the problems you experienced.
-Outline the additional things you will do to ensure that you are a successful student, e.g., workshops from the Learning Hub, completed the time management module, reduced study load.
-Explain the strategy you will use to monitor and maintain your academic progress, e.g., meet with an academic advisor each semester.
+• Outline the additional things you will do to ensure that you are a successful student, e.g., workshops from the Learning Hub, completed the time management module, reduced study load.

 Yours sincerely,